cloudcmd/blog/_posts/2014-02-14-cloud-commander-v0.8.1.md

 As always code of file manager is more stable now, more easy to mantain and more userfriendly.
 Happy using :).

-By the way, almost forgat, you could watch [screenshots history](http://screen.cloudcmd.io "Screenshots history") of file manage in newly created page.
+By the way, almost forgat, you could watch [screenshots history](http://screen.cloudcmd.io "Screenshots history") of file manager in newly created page.

 You could download last verion of Cloud Commander from this [link](https://github.com/coderaiser/cloudcmd/releases/tag/v0.8.1 "Cloud File manager").